What is the ADL NextGeneration Advisory Board?

 - Identify and cultivate prospective new NextGen Supporters; Glass Leadership Institute participants and

-- Build centers of support for ADL throughout NYC boroughs and neighborhoods.
+- Build centers of support for ADL throughout NYC and NJ neighborhoods.

 What are the Next Generation Leadership Opportunities?